Groombridge St. Thomas CE Primary School

-We have four trained designated safeguarding leads (DSLs) – Miss Nicholls, Mrs Miller (KS2), Miss Runalls (KS1) and Mrs Paice.
+We have three trained designated safeguarding leads (DSLs) – Miss Nicholls, Miss Runalls (KS1 pupils), Mrs Waldie (KS2 pupils) and Mrs Paice.
 We have Safeguarding Governors who also monitors safeguarding issues.

 If you have any serious concern about your child or any other pupil at Groombridge School please contact the DSLs immediately and they know who to contact for advice using the appropriate degree of confidentiality.
 All members of staff receive regular safeguarding briefings and training so that they are aware of the school’s/ESCC procedures.

 All staff and Governors share these objectives to help keep all children safe:

 · Helping children develop skills to keep themselves safe